Top 9 Best Chromebooks to buy in 2020

 7. DELL INSPIRON 14: PREMIUM 2-IN-1 WITH A BUILT-IN STYLUS

-As Chromebooks go, it’s a little heavy, but the 3.99-pound Inspiron 14 is still a reliable convertible device that gives it a premium look with a brushed aluminium frame.
-It has a spacious backlit keyboard and precise colours with a good 1920 x 1080 display.
+As Chromebooks go, it’s a little heavy, but the 3.99-pound Inspiron 14 is still a reliable convertible device that gives it a premium look with a brushed aluminum frame.
+It has a spacious backlit keyboard and precise colors with a good 1920 x 1080 display.
 It provides snappy output for streaming, surfing, multitasking, and even more challenging creative activities with an 8th Gen Core i3 processor, 4GB RAM, and 128GB storage.

 Talking about musicians, the Inspiron 14 comes with a stylus that resides within the chassis in a dedicated socket, so you don’t have to worry about losing it.
 It doesn’t need batteries or any charge because of electromagnetic resonance technology (EMR).